Typability and Type Inference in Atomic Polymorphism: Final Remarks

-In such a derivation, for normal $N$, we see that INST and GEN applications must happen between ABS or APP rules and the number of these is bounded by the structure of the Curry term $M$ and $\Gamma$.
-A INST can never come after a GEN. And, by canonicity, sequences of GENs must be of length bounded by the structure of $\Gamma$.
+It seems plausible that using this lemma and normalisation ($\Fat$ has strong normalisation~\cite{FerreiraFerreira13}) we can show that there are only a finite number of possible terms $N$ with $[N] = M$ which we need to consider to decide if~$\Gamma \vdash N:A$.
+Of course if~$M$ is not normal then there can be no normal $N$ such that $[N] = M$.
+However we could restrict reduction to polymorphic redexes only.
+In the derivation of such reduced terms a INST can never come after a GEN.\@ Also by canonicity sequences of GENs must be of length bounded by the structure of~$\Gamma$.
 Sequences of INST are bounded by the number of previous GENs.
-Hence the number of combinations of INST and GEN is finite and bounded by the structure of $\Gamma$ and $A$ and thus there we need only consider a finite number of terms $N$ such that $[N] = M$ and the problem above is decidable.
-We intend do proceed this line of research in a future work. \end{rem}
+Hence the number of combinations of INST and GEN is finite and bounded by the structure of~$\Gamma$ and $A$ and thus we need only consider a finite number of terms $N$ such that $[N] = M$ and the problem above is very likely decidable.
+We intend to proceed this line of research in future work. \end{rem}